Open vs closed plan office

 Finally, one of the main advantages of closed office spaces is that they highlight the office hierarchy, based on where employees are working from.
 For example, managers are likely to have their own office booth away from the rest of the workforce.

 How to get the best of both types of office

 If you have an open office, what can you do to reduce noise, distractions and stress?

 When it comes to planning an open office, there’s lots of different types of furniture you can add in order to reduce noise, distractions and stress levels, including Buzzi Bracks pods, office pods, floor standing partitions and screens.

 If you have a closed office, what can you do to promote collaboration and discussion?

-Why choose BT Office Furniture and Interiors?
+Why choose BT Office Furniture?

 With almost 50 years’ experience, our team of professionally trained installers have extensive product knowledge when it comes to finding the best furniture for your needs.

 If you require further information about any of our products, please do not hesitate to get in touch with a member of our team.
 Our friendly, helpful and professional office planning team is always on hand to answer any of your questions.